On His Shoulders: Dr. John Carpten Made History by Becoming the First African American to Serve as AACR Annual Meeting Program Chair

 , by Brian C. Davis

-This story is Part I of a two-part profile of John D. Carpten, PhD, who is Professor and Chair of Translational Genomics, Director, Institute of Translational Genomics, Keck School of Medicine of the University of Southern California.
+John D. Carpten, PhD is Professor and Chair of Translational Genomics, Director, Institute of Translational Genomics, Keck School of Medicine of the University of Southern California.
 In April 2019, Dr. Carpten became the first African American to serve as Program Chair of the American Association for Cancer Research Annual Meeting.

 In 2018, Dr. John Carpten found out he would become a category of his own.
 A range of thoughts, feelings and emotions came to him when he took the phone call and heard the news.